avatar29A/hs-aitubots-api/README.md

 We are support mtl-style way to using Aitu Bot API.
 Is a based on `AituBotClient` which is just `ReaderT` monad.

-:warning: In current time we are support only direct way of interact with API.
-WebHooks comming soon ... (or see contribute section).

 Documentation: https://btsdigital.github.io/bot-api-contract/

 ### getMe